smdsqb/Warditor/README.md

 Two teenagers who got tired of lying to themselves about how they spent their time.

-- Saqib — Next.js website, Groq AI integration, Firebase architecture
+- Saqib — Next.js website, Gemini AI integration, Firebase architecture
 - Nikhil — Android app, Flutter, Play Store, Razorpay integration

 ---

 ## License

-MIT License — see `LICENSE` for details.
+All Rights Reserved.
+License — see `LICENSE` for details.

 ---

-*Built with Next.js, deployed on Vercel, powered by Groq AI, and a genuine hatred for wasted potential.*
+*Built with Next.js, deployed on Vercel, powered by Gemini AI, and a genuine hatred for wasted potential.*